nadddder/SKY-Yoga-App/README.md

 # Current State Summary of the App
 The SKY Yoga App is in the initial stages of development.
 The app currently serves as a structured questionnaire, collecting user data such as primary sports, yoga experience, motivations, injuries, and yoga pose preferences.
-This data is stored in the user's profile but is not yet used to generate personalized yoga routines.
-The app has implemented basic navigation between these screens, and the user's progress is tracked through the UserContext API.
+This data is stored in the user's profile but is not yet connected to a data based or used to generate personalized yoga routines.
+The app has implemented basic navigation between these screens, and the user's answer to questions is tracked through the UserContext API.

 # Goal of the App to Achieve MVP
 The Minimum Viable Product (MVP) for the SKY Yoga App aims to deliver a comprehensive and personalized yoga experience by collecting user-specific data and generating customized yoga routines.
 The key objectives include: